 Agrivoltaics are quickly gaining momentum as the technology to let power generation and agriculture work hand-in-hand.
-In this article we take a few steps back from the political discussions surrounding solar panels and agriculutre, and focus on the benefits of agrivoltaics.
+In this article, we take a few steps back from the political discussions surrounding solar panels and agriculture and focus on the benefits of agrivoltaics.

 What is agrivoltaics?

 Agrivoltaics is not a new invention, but it continues to be an innovative approach that allows developers to integrate solar energy production with agricultural activities.
-By installing solar panels above or between rows of varies types of crops, agrivoltaics allows for the dual use of land, enabling farmers to produce food and generate renewable energy simultaneously.
+By installing solar panels above or between rows of various types of crops, agrivoltaics allows for the dual use of land, enabling farmers to produce food and generate renewable energy simultaneously.
 This method not only maximizes land use but also supports sustainable farming practices.

 Key benefits of agrivoltaics